carlosvargasvip/spambraker/README.md

-# What is mailbroker?
+# What is spambraker?

-Mailbroker is an open source mail spam testing service.
+Spambraker is an open source mail spam testing service.
 Send email to a special address then check your letter spam score on a website (or check your inbox for reply).
 Or upload email message (`.eml`) on a website.
 Or send POST HTTP request on API server then check results with another GET request.

 ## Service main modules